ifly7charlie/ognrange/README.md

     cells with coverage from multiple receivers should have a very low expected value even if the coverage of some is poor

+### Packets considered for coverage mapping

+APRS packets are NOT recorded in the following situations:

+1. Do not parse correctly

+-   including not having AX25 addresses,
+-   not having both latitude & longitude values,
+-   not having a comment that stats with 'id'

+2. they are from PAW devices (sourceCallsign starts with PAW).
+These devices have a hard coded the received signal strength to a large number destroying the coverage map)
+3. Their station name is excluded by the file [https://github.com/ifly7charlie/ognrange/blob/d0862f6dddbb7d748d3108e3526b2904197b78e1/lib/common/ignorestation.ts ignorestation.ts] this includes (for example)

+-   ones that start with FNB, XCG, XCC, OGN, RELAY, RND, FLR, bSky, AIRS, N0TEST-
+-   a list of ones matching TEST, UNKNOWN, GLOBAL, STATIONS, and others etc
+-   numeric only station names
+-   any station that has a non ANSI alphanumeric character (eg not A-Z & 0-9)

+4. Have an source callsign length < 6 characters
+5. Have no timestamp
+6. have a dest callsign of OGNTRK, or their first Digipeaters entry is not qA
+7. Are stationary or nearly stationary (more specifically bouncing between a small number of locations)
+8. Have no signal strength
+9. Have invalid coordinates

+If you wish to update the list of stations that are excluded please raise a pull request to change the file `ignorestation.ts`.
+For changes to the other criteria please send me a message, or raise an issue or PR for the code - they are all enforced in `bin/aprs.ts`

+### Ignoring a station

+If you wish to ignore a station please add it to `ignorestation.ts` and raise a PR for the repo.

+You can also deleting the datafiles, but without doing both you will not remove it from the DB!

+Generally speaking if the station is not receiving packets very little disk space will be used.

 ## Datafiles

 There are two primary types of files - a collection of databases